Prepare Your Home for Spring Selling Season

 Selling in Spring?
 Prepare Now So Your Home is Ready to Vie for Attention

 Does it seem way too early to start thinking about the spring home selling season?
 It’s not.
 Serious buyers step into the market as early as February.
-So, if you’re planning to sell in 2019, now’s the time to prepare your home.
+So, if you’re planning to sell this year, now’s the time to prepare your home.

 Here are nine to-dos.

 1. Advice.
 Talk to at least three real estate professionals who can do a comparative market analysis, discuss local market conditions, and recommend improvements to help your house better compete.

 2. Upgrades.
 Look at your budget and the projects you can do to bring the best return on your investment.

 3. Green upgrades.
 Increasingly, buyers are looking for green features that reduce monthly utility bills.
 Make sure new appliances and plumbing fixtures are energy efficient.
 Energy costs are now automatically loaded into Chicago’s MLS and the MLS also features green fields.
 So, if you’ve installed things like a high-efficiency HVAC system or solar panels, make sure your real estate pro includes those details in the MLS listing.